What Is a Delivery Bond for Immigration and How Does It Work?

 How Long Does It Take to Get an Immigration Bond?

-When an immigrant is in custody, the next step is for an immigration judge to assess whether they are eligible for a bond.
+When an immigrant is in custody, an immigration judge must assess if they are eligible for a bond.
 The timeline to get a delivery bond for immigration can range from just a few days to potentially several weeks.
 It depends on factors such as:

 • the individual’s location